Turku

 Sports Park

-Turku’s Sports Park is situated at the city center along the east bank of the Aurajoki river.
+Turku’s Sports Park is situated at the city centre along the east bank of the Aurajoki river.
 The Sports Park is used by a variety of sports teams and clubs as well as by individual athletes.
 The sports facilities are meant for both exercise and competition use.
 Facilities at the Sports Park include:

 • Paavo Nurmi stadium (track and field stadium)